 The State of Kuwait is situated in the north-east corner of the Arabian Peninsula, bordered by the Republic of Iraq to the north and the Kingdom of Saudi Arabia to the south and west.
 It also shares a maritime border with the Islamic Republic of Iran.
-Kuwait covers an area of 18,000 square kilometres, approximately a quarter of the size of Tasmania, and has a population of about 3.5 million (2009 est.), including approximately 1.3 million Kuwaiti nationals.
+Kuwait covers an area of 18,000 square kilometres, approximately a quarter of the size of Tasmania, and has a population of about 3.9 million, including approximately 1.56 million Kuwaiti nationals.

 Kuwait's modern history began in the 18th century with the founding of the city of Kuwait by Arab tribes from the Arabian Peninsula.
 Kuwait became a British protectorate in 1897 and gained independence in 1961.

 Oil production in Kuwait began in the 1940s and was controlled by a joint British-American firm until 1974 when Kuwait nationalised most of its oil industry.
 Kuwait is a member of the Organization of Petroleum Exporting Countries (OPEC).

 In August 1990, Kuwait was invaded and forcibly annexed by Iraq under Saddam Hussein.
 The seven month-long Iraqi occupation came to an end after direct military intervention by United States-led coalition forces, in which Australia participated.
 Kuwait's infrastructure was badly damaged during the war, but it was able to repair nearly all the damage and, by the end of 1992, had restored its oil output to almost the pre-occupation levels.